-- a) Organizing itself and conducting its business. - b) Undertake an inventory of properties of historical, prehistorical, architectural and/or cultural significance. - c) Recommend to the county board of commissioners or the municipal governing bodies that individual buildings, structures, sites, areas, or objects within its zoning jurisdiction be designated as "historic landmarks" and that areas within its zoning jurisdiction be designated as "historic districts;" - d) Recommend to the county board of commissioners or the municipal governing bodies within their respective jurisdictions that designation of any area as a historic district, or part thereof, or designation of any building, structure, site, area or object as a landmark, be revoked or removed for cause. - e) Review and act upon proposals for alterations, demolition or new construction within historic districts, or for the alteration or demolition of designated landmarks. - f) Conduct an educational program regarding historic districts and landmarks within its jurisdiction. - g) Cooperate with the state, federal and local government in pursuance of the purposes of this article; offer or request assistance, aid, guidance or advice concerning matters under its purview or of mutual interest.
-The county board of commissioners or the municipal governing bodies, or the commission when authorized by the county board of commissioners and the municipal governing bodies, may contract with the state or the United States, or any agency of either, or with any other organization, provided the terms are not inconsistent with state or federal law. - h) Enter, solely in performance of its official duties and only at reasonable times, upon private lands for examination or survey thereof, however, no member, employee or agent of the commission may enter any private building or structure without express consent of the owner or occupant thereof. - i) Prepare and recommend the official adoption of a preservation plan for the county or a municipality, or a preservation element as part of a county or municipal comprehensive plan. - j) Acquire, by any lawful means, the fee or any lesser included interest, including options to purchase, to properties within established districts or to any such properties designated as landmarks, to hold, manage, preserve, restore and improve the same, and to exchange or dispose of the property by public or private sale, lease or otherwise, subject to covenants or other legally binding restrictions which will secure appropriate rights of public access and promote the preservation of the property. - k) Restore, preserve and operate historic properties. - Negotiate at any time with the owner of a building, structure, site, area or object for its acquisition or its preservation, when such action is reasonably necessary or appropriate. - m) negotiating with property owners who propose to demolish or relocate a designated landmark, or a building, structure, site, area, or object within a designated district, in an effort to find a means of preserving such properties, including consulting with private civic groups, interested private citizens, and other public boards or agencies
+- a) Organizing itself and conducting its business. - b) Undertake an inventory of properties of historical, prehistorical, architectural and/or cultural significance. - Recommend to the county board of commissioners or the municipal governing bodies that individual buildings, structures, sites, areas, or objects within its zoning jurisdiction be designated as Historic Property and that areas within its zoning jurisdiction be designated as Historic Districts; - d) Recommend to the county board of commissioners or the municipal governing bodies within their respective jurisdictions that designation of any area as a Historic District, or part thereof, or designation of any building, structure, site, area or object as a Historic Property, be revoked or removed for cause. - e) Review and act upon proposals for alterations, demolition or new construction within Historic Districts, or for the alteration or demolition of designated landmarks. - f) Conduct an educational program regarding Historic Districts and Historic Properties within its jurisdiction. - g) Cooperate with the state, federal and local government in pursuance of the purposes of this article; offer or request assistance, aid, guidance or advice concerning matters under its purview or of mutual interest.
+The county board of commissioners or the municipal governing bodies, or the Commission when authorized by the county board of commissioners and the municipal governing bodies, may contract with the state or the United States, or any agency of either, or with any other organization, provided the terms are not inconsistent with state or federal law. - h) Enter, solely in performance of its official duties and only at reasonable times, upon private lands for examination or survey thereof, however, no member, employee or agent of the Commission may enter any private building or structure without express consent of the owner or occupant thereof. - i) Prepare and recommend the official adoption of a preservation plan for the county or a municipality, or a preservation element as part of a county or municipal comprehensive plan. - j) Acquire, by any lawful means, the fee or any lesser included interest, including options to purchase, to properties within established Historic Districts or to any such properties designated as Historic Properties, to hold, manage, preserve, restore and improve the same, and to exchange or dispose of the property by public or private sale, lease or otherwise, subject to covenants or other legally binding restrictions which will secure appropriate rights of public access and promote the preservation of the property. - k) Restore, preserve and operate Historic Properties. - I) Negotiate at any time with the owner of a building, structure, site, area or object for its acquisition or its preservation, when such action is reasonably necessary or appropriate. - Megotiating with property owners who propose to demolish or relocate a designated Historic Property, or a building, structure, site, area, or object within a designated Historic District, in an effort to find a means of preserving such properties, including consulting with private civic groups, interested private citizens, and other public boards or agencies